 Check your car insurance policy to find out if lost car keys are covered as part of your plan.
 Some insurers include this as standard, whereas with others, you might have to bolt it on as an extra.

 As with any policy, check the wording, there may be terms and conditions about what you can claim for and when.
 For example, your policy may stipulate that keys covered under the insurance, must be attached to a fob provided by them.

 Different insurers will offer differing levels of cover, but don’t underestimate the cost of getting a car key replacement.
-A 2015 survey, found the average cost of replacing keys for a Ford Fiesta was £262, while some keys cost an astronomical £1,490 to replace (including labour).
+A 2018 survey by the RAC found that the average cost of new keys is over £176 – a total bill across of the UK of more than £180 million.

 Take out a stand-alone key cover policy

 This probably won’t help you much if your keys are lost right now, but it’s worth considering for the future.
 When you’re looking at features on stand-alone policies, it’s a good idea to think about the following:

 • Is there a 24-hour, 365-day emergency helpline?

 • Will you be charged an excess?

 • Does the policy also cover call out charges and replacements locks?